 New SPURS-2 Field Campaign Datasets Released

-The PO.DAAC is pleased to announce the availability of additional datasets from the NASA SPURS-2 field campaign.
-Following prior releases of thirteen SPURS-2 datasets, this third release includes a further eight new datasets: PAL (Acoustic Passive Listener), Seaglider, drifter, towed Surface Salinity Profile (SSP), research vessel meteorology and surface water observations, Pico Mooring, Neutrally Buoyant Float, and underway data from the sailing vessel Lady Amber
+[15-May-20] The PO.DAAC is pleased to announce the availability of additional datasets from the NASA SPURS-2 field campaign.
+Following prior releases of twenty one SPURS-2 datasets, this fourth release includes a further two new datasets: the R/V Revelle underway pCO2 and SPURS central mooring data.

 The SPURS-2 datasets are described, discoverable and accessible via the PO.DAAC data portal